sendaifun/fraction/README.md

 ### Step-by-Step Process

 1. **Setup Phase** (Authority)
-   - Authority initializes splitter with 5 participants and their share percentages
+   - Authority initializes fraction with 5 participants and their share percentages
    - All participant shares must total exactly 10,000 BPS (100%)
    - Bot wallet is designated for distribution control

 2. **Treasury Phase** (Client-Side)
    - Client creates Associated Token Account (ATA) for treasury
-   - Treasury is owned by the splitter config PDA for security
+   - Treasury is owned by the fraction config PDA for security
    - Client transfers tokens to treasury for distribution

 3. **Distribution Phase** (Bot-Only)